CfSOtago/GREENGridData/docs/README.md

 NB: *None* of the data is held in this repo so *none* of the code below will work unless you also have access to the data.

  * The [GREEN Grid Data R Package](https://github.com/dataknut/nzGREENGridDataR) can be forked, cloned or installed as an R package.
-It contains:
+Amongst other things it contains:
-   - dataProcessing: r scripts to process data and generate data quality reports (requires access to the original study data)
-   - examples: r script examples to use on the anonymised data archive
+    - dataProcessing - R scripts to process data and generate data quality reports.
+These will not run without access to the original study data but you can review them to understand why the anonymised data looks the way it does;
-   - includes: .Rmd files use in report generation
-   - man - r package documentation (auto-created using [roxygen](https://cran.r-project.org/web/packages/roxygen2/) - do not touch!)
-   - R - r code implementing the package functions
-   - docs - data quality reports published via [the githhub pages](https://dataknut.github.io/nzGREENGridDataR/) you are now reading
+    - docs - the data archive documentation published via [githhub pages](https://dataknut.github.io/nzGREENGridDataR/) that you are now reading;
+    - examples - R script examples to show how the clean anonymised data can be analysed.

- We encourage feedback and contributions but inevitably #YMMV.
+We encourage [feedback](https://github.com/dataknut/nzGREENGridDataR/issues) and [contributions](https://github.com/dataknut/nzGREENGridDataR/pulls) but inevitably #[YMMV](https://en.wiktionary.org/wiki/YMMV).